kkots/GGXrdMirrorColorSelect/README.md

 Launch GGXrdMirrorColorSelect.exe or GGXrdMirrorColorSelect_32bit.exe and press the **Patch GuiltyGear** button.
 Close the mod.
 Launch Guilty Gear Xrd.
+In Character Select you can now select the mirror color - it will be color \#0.
 You don't need to ever launch this mod again.

 ## Usage on Linux